mastercake10/spaceio-docs/docs/plugin/dropedit2/usage.md

 The mob drop gui covers all entities found in vanilla minecraft.
 Using the arrow in the bottom left corner will turn the page.

+If you have MythicMobs installed, it will add those mobs too.

 After selecting a mob, the option gui will appear.